 Extra stadium info – Dodger Stadium

-The Dodger Stadium hosted numerous baseball matches of the Los Angeles Angels.
-It has been the home of the Los Angeles Dodgers, one of the first baseball clubs with 1 million followers on their main social media page, since 1962.
+The Los Angeles Angels baseball club played numerous home games at the Dodger Stadium.
+It has been the home of the Los Angeles Dodgers, one of the first baseball clubs with 1 million followers on its main social media page, since 1962.
 They are also known as The Blue Crew.
 There is a Think Blue sign in the mountains north of the Dodger Stadium, a homage to the nearby Hollywood sign.
 In 1963, the Dodger Stadium hosted its first World Series.
 The Los Angeles Dodgers won the World Series after beating the New York Yankees.